ntop/ntopng/doc/src/historical_flows.rst

 Historical Flows Explorer Analysis
 ----------------------------------

 This page enable the users to create their own charts.
-To access it, click the `Analysis` entry next to the Home icon in the navigation menù.
+To access it, click the `Analysis` entry next to the Home icon in the navigation menu.

 .. figure:: img/historical_flow_analysis.png
   :align: center